amytangcodes/employee-timetracker-app/README.md

 - A clock event may need to be edited or deleted
 - Are there any validations or UI constraints.

-## Approach

-**How did you approach this challenge?**
-**What schema design did you choose and why?**

-Architected the layout for the project on paper.
-Started up a Trello board to loosely write out steps/ tickets.
-Figured out what information I required to log each work schedule

-- start of the shift
-- end of shift
-- duration of breaks
-- duration of whole shift minus time spent on breaks

-**If you were given another day to work on this, how would you spend it?
-What if you were given a month?**

-- Continue working on creating new log, hook up edit log data, and delete log
-- Format clock and date
-- Add user profile section - User profile controller
-- Maybe go through [this](https://blog.heroku.com/a-rock-solid-modern-web-stack) to better understand deploying to heroku
-- Define user page permissions - different access between Admin, teacher, parents
-- Write tests

 All proposed features, code tasks, and retro notes found here [Trello Notes](https://trello.com/c/5s8QGfAP)

 ## Installation